fjantunen/sev1/index.md

 #### Collective Cognition in Complex Incidents 🧩

 In today's systems, no single engineer holds the full map.
 Each person carries a partial model.
 One knows the caching layer, another understands the database quirks, someone else has scars from debugging the proxy.
-On their own, those fragments aren’t enough.
+On their own, those fragments aren't enough.
 But stitched together, they form just enough understanding to guide the team through the fire.

 This is why most incidents aren't solved by 'heroes'.
 The myth of the all-knowing responder collapses under the weight of modern complexity.
 What works instead is distributed cognition: a group of people pooling their limited perspectives into something greater than the sum of its parts.